lukewhitehouse/groot/readme.md

 ## Usage

-If you've used [Griddle](https://github.com/necolas/griddle) before, you'll see that the syntax is the exact same, if not, don't fear.
+If you've used [Griddle](https://github.com/necolas/griddle) before, you'll see that the syntax is very similar.
+If you've not used it before, don't fear.
 Groot is pretty easy to get to grips with.

 Once you've imported to the Groot system, use the `groot` mixin provided to build out the grids you need.